onderkalaci/dyndatarace/README.md

-dyndatarace
+Dyndatarace
 ===========

-Dynamic Data Race Detection
+Dynamic Data Race Detection Tool (Dyndatarace): Copyright 2014 Onder Kalaci, Alper Sen, Bogazici University.

-This repo includes the executables and all the required data for executing the experiments in the "Segment Based Hybrid Dynamic Data Race Detection" paper and the technical report in Bogazici University (Dynamic Data Race Detection in Concurrent Programs).
+This repo includes the precompiled executables and source codes of Dyndatarace, a binary instrumentation based hybrid dynamic data race detection tool.
+All the required data for executing the experiments described in below publications are included as well.

+Onder Kalaci, DYNAMIC DATA RACE DETECTION IN CONCURRENT PROGRAMS, MS Thesis, Bogazici University, 2014.
+Supervisor: Alper Sen

+Onder Kalaci, Alper Sen, "Hybrid Data Race Detection for Multithreaded Programs", Technical Report, Bogazici University, 2014.

-Four different pintools are under the folder "pintools".
-Their names are self explanatory.
+The distribution includes four different pintools are under the folder "pintools".
+Our algorithm is in SegmentBasedHybrid directory.

-In our experiments, we used the following tools and their exact versions:
+In our experiments, we used the following vesions of tools:

 PIN version: "pin-2.1256759-gcc-4.4.7".
 Apache httpd web server version: 2-2.22 pbzip2 version: Parallel BZIP2 v1.1.6